What is an EEG?

 Your healthcare provider will explain the procedure to you, and you can ask questions.

-Wash your hair with shampoo, but do not use a conditioner the night before the test.
+Wash your hair with shampoo.
+Don't use a conditioner the night before the test.
+Don't

-Do not use any hair care products, such as hairspray or gels.
+use any hair styling products, such as hairspray or gel.

-Tell your healthcare provider of all medicines (prescription and over-the-counter)
+Tell your provider about all prescription and over-the-counter medicines and any herbal

-Stop taking medicines that may interfere with the test if your healthcare provider
+Stop taking medicines that may interfere with the test if your provider has told you

-Don't consume any food or drinks containing caffeine for 8 to 12 hours before the
+Don't consume any food or drinks that have caffeine for 8 to 12 hours before the test.

-Follow any directions your healthcare provider gives you about reducing your sleep
+Follow any directions your provider gives you about reducing your sleep the night

-the night before the test.
-Some EEG tests require that you sleep through the procedure,
+before the test.
+Some EEG tests require that you sleep through the procedure, and

-and some do not.
-If the EEG is to be done during sleep, adults may not be allowed
+some don't.
+If the EEG is to be done during sleep, adults may not be allowed to sleep

 Don't fast the night before or the day of the procedure.
 Low blood sugar may influence